 |Falcon Zero F360+||1920x1080P X2||32GB|

 If you are new to the dash cam game, you will probably want to read the dash cam buying guide below to get up to speed.
 The benefits of dash cams will remove any objections to those that think they are a waste of money.
 They provide peace of mind on the road against fraudulent claims thus saving you money in the long run.

 There is a serious amount of dash cams on the market today but not many provide high quality footage.
 This is a big problem because when looking back at your footage it may be hard to spot certain things or be valid for an insurance company to view.
-To combat this, below is a list of the best dash cams for high quality video that are reasonably priced and durable.
+To combat this, below is a list of the best dash cams for truck drivers that are reasonably priced and durable.